 - Spoon the soup into serving bowls.
 Sprinkle chopped onion and sesame seeds and serve

 - If you don't have home made chilli sauce you can use ready made one.

-- The vegetables and noodles in this soup are not overcooked.
+- Make sure the vegetables and noodles in this soup are not overcooked.